omg-dds/dds-xtypes/README.md

 # dds-xtypes
 Validation of interoperability  of products compliant with [OMG DDS-XTYPES standard](http://www.omg.org/spec/DDS-XTypes/).
 This is considered one of the core [DDS Specifications](http://portals.omg.org/dds/omg-dds-standard/).
 See http://portals.omg.org/dds/ for an overview of DDS.

 The executables in this repository test communication between *DDS DataWriters* and *DDS DataReaders* using different "versions" of a data type.
-The goal is that the compatibility rules are implemented in compliance with the **OMG DDS-XTYPES**. specification.
+The goal is that the compatibility rules are implemented in compliance with the **OMG DDS-XTYPES** specification.

 These tests can be used to validate compliance with **OMG DDS-XTYPES** each DDS implementation separately.
 The same executables can also be used to test interoperability between different DDS implementations.
 E.g. between *RTI Connext DDS* and *TwinOaks CoreDX*.